keeweb/keeweb-favicon-cdn/README.md

 <br />

 ## Takedown Requests
-If you are the representative for a company who wishes to not have your companies' icon hosted within this repository; you may send us a request to remove the favicon by submitting a request to `keeweb[at]keeweb.info`
+If you are the representative for a company who wishes to not have your companies' icon hosted within this repository; you may send us a request to remove the favicon by contacting us at `keeweb[at]keeweb.info`

 <br />